Frequently Asked Questions

 How long until I receive my photos?

 This amount of time can fluctuate based on how many weddings I have in a given time of year.
-The standard "safe" answer is four to six weeks.
-In the winter months and early spring it is frequently much faster than that.
+The standard "official" answer is six to eight weeks, but I try to get them to you faster than that.
 The printed case and USB with your images sometimes takes a little longer due to the printing process of the case itself.
 However, if the images are in the online gallery and you want an "unofficial" set prior to the really nice USB case getting to you, I'm always happy to turn on the download feature in your online gallery so long as all payments have been made.
 Albums can take longer, due to the design phases plus my efforts to get other wedding photographs processed as quickly as possible.

 Are you insured?

 Yes, I carry a $2,000,000 aggregate commercial liability policy and am happy to provide appropriate documentation to your venue upon request.
-I also carry a worker's compensation policy covering my assistant and second photographer (when applicable).
-If your venue requests basic documentation, or "Additional Insured" documentation, please let me know at least a day prior to the event date.
-On certain weekends during the year I am often photographing multiple events, so getting these requests to me during the week is much better.
+I also carry a Worker's Compensation policy covering my team photographers (when applicable).
+If your venue requests basic documentation, or "Additional Insured" documentation, please let me know at least two weeks prior to the event date, as my insurance company has to issue that form.

 What is your refund policy?

 The contract spells it out in more specific terms, but essentially if you cancel your wedding photography package at least ninety (90) days prior to the wedding date, your retainer (minus any expenses incurred) will be returned to you if and as soon as another wedding package is booked for that date.
 Once the ninety day threshold has passed, any payments made are not refundable.
 I understand that the unexpected can happen, and while I try to be understanding, I lose a significant amount of my livelihood income when a wedding is cancelled.
 I highly recommend purchasing wedding insurance.